 Bruce H. Winkelman

-Bruce is the managing partner at Craig & Winkelman LLP and has over 23 years experience in trials, appeals and complex civil litigation matters.
+Bruce is the managing partner at Craig & Winkelman LLP and has over 35 years experience in trials, appeals, complex civil litigation and mediation.
 He represents and counsels clients on a wide range of business, civil and insurance related issues, including complex coverage disputes and “bad faith” matters.
 Bruce has received a peer-reviewed AV rating by Martindale-Hubbell.

 Bruce received his legal education at the University of San Diego, where he was a co-founding editor for the Journal of Contemporary Legal Issues and received the American Jurisprudence Award for Excellence in Evidence.
 He graduated from the University of California, Berkeley where he studied history.

-He is a frequent lecturer on dispute resolution issues and has been an adjunct professor at Golden Gate University’s law school, where Bruce has taught insurance law and mediation courses.
+He is a frequent lecturer on dispute resolution issues and taught insurance law and mediation/dispute resolution as an adjunct professor at Golden Gate University’s law school.
 He has also authored numerous publications on a variety of legal and negotiation issues.
 Representative publications include:

 “Humana v.
 Forsyth – Let Loose the Dogs of RICO?,” 3 Mealey’s Managed Care Liability Report 10 (May 1999)